Coul33t/med-synth-data-gen/README.md

 4. Run the `add_medication_df.py` script

 ### Optional & unused scripts
-`main.r`: used to generate synthetic data with the R `synthpop` package (using SDV for now)
+Optional:
-`extend_data.py`: used to add a new boolean column indication if the patient has hypertension or not
+* `extend_data.py`: used to add a new boolean column indication if the patient has hypertension or not

+Unused:
+* `main.r`: used to generate synthetic data with the R `synthpop` package (using SDV for now)
-`add_medication.py`: Not finished, used to add a medication
+* `add_medication.py`: Not finished, used to add a medication